Nahush04/E-commerce-Product-Recommendation-System/README.md

 * **Recommendation system part II:** Model-based collaborative filtering system based on customer's purchase history and ratings provided by other users who bought items similar items

-* **Recommendation system part III:** When a business is setting up its e-commerce website for the first time withou any product rating
+* **Recommendation system part III:** When a business is setting up its e-commerce website for the first time without any product rating

 When a new customer without any previous purchase history visits the e-commerce website for the first time, he/she is recommended the most popular products sold on the company's website.
 Once, he/she makes a purchase, the recommendation system updates and recommends other products based on the purchase history and ratings provided by other users on the website.
 The latter part is done using collaborative filtering techniques.